 The jelly must be as clear as crystal, so the stock must be absolutely devoid of tiny floating particles.
 Simply straining the stock is not good enough, it has to be clarified.
 This is done with egg whites and optionally the scales of eggs, and some extra vegetables and meat to intensify the flavour.
 The stock must be cooled to room temperature before clarifying, otherwise the egg whites will coagulate before they have catched all floating particles in the stock.

-1 litre (4 cups or 2 pints) stock (strained, degreased, reduced and cooled)
+1 liter stock (4 cups, strained, degreased, reduced and cooled)

-150 gram (1 1/2 cups) finely chopped vegetables (leeks, carrots, stem celery, onions, you can vary this according to the kind of stock you have and the jelly you want to end up with)
+150 gr (1½ cup) finely chopped vegetables (leeks, carrots, stem celery, onions, you can vary this according to the kind of stock you have and the jelly you want to end up with)

-3 raw egg whites, half whipped (correct phrase?
-I mean they mustn't be completely fluffed, but somewhere between completely stiff and just stirred)
+3 raw egg whites, whipped but not completely stiff

 Almost there!
 The last thing you have to do is adding gelatine and extra flavour: a glass of madeira, port wine, sherry or a full-bodied white wine (depending on what kind of jelly you want to make or what dish it must be served with).

-To make 1 litre (4 cups or 2 pints) jelly:
+For 1 liter jelly (4 cups or 2 pints)